theandrewdavis/theandrewdavis.github.com/_posts/2012-08-06-mobile-pages.md

 The viewport is the window through which you view the page's content.
 It constrains the height and width of the html element, the page's top level element.

 Since most sites are designed for the desktop, mobile devices use a larger viewport (iOS uses 980px) and scale the page down.
-If we're optimizing the page for mobile sites, we can tell the browser not to do this with a meta viewpoint tag:
+If we're optimizing the page for mobile sites, we can tell the browser not to do this with a meta viewport tag:

 {% highlight html %}
 <meta name="viewport"
     content="width=device-width, initial-scale=1" />
 {% endhighlight %}

 So the viewport is set to the device's width and not scaled.
-Now, according to the principles of responsive design, we design the page for mobile and then add style for the desktop.
+Now, according to the principles of responsive design, we design the page for mobile and then add styles for the desktop.

 To isolate desktop environments, we use media queries: